-Serial, the hugely popular NPR true-crime podcast, premiered in 2014 and captured the attention of the nation.
-The series chronicled a team of journalists combing through decades-old evidence in attempts to exonerate or further confirm the conviction of Adnan Syed, a man that many believe was wrongfully convicted for the murder of 18-year-old Hae Min Lee in 1999.
+Serial, the hugely popular NPR true-crime podcast, premiered in 2014 and captured the nation’s attention.
+The series chronicled a team of journalists combing through decades-old evidence in attempts to exonerate or confirm the conviction of Adnan Syed, a man that many believe was wrongfully convicted for the murder of 18-year-old Hae Min Lee in 1999.

-Earlier this week HBO launched a documentary series that follows-up on the ongoing legal and investigative work spearheaded by Rabia Chaudry and turned into an award-winning podcast series by NPR’s Sarah Koenig.
-In the five years since Serial premiered, the case for Adnan’s exoneration has been built by his friends, attorneys, and countless amateur sleuths who obsessively pick-apart the available evidence in online forums.
+Earlier this week HBO launched a documentary series that follows up on the ongoing legal and investigative work of Rabia Chaudry and turned into an award-winning podcast series by NPR’s Sarah Koenig.
+In the five years since Serial’s premier, the case for Adnan’s exoneration has been built by his friends, attorneys, and countless amateur sleuths who obsessively pick apart the available evidence in online forums.
 HBO’s The Case Against Adnan Syed follows the ongoing evidence collection, legal battles, and emotional struggles of all the families and communities affected by the murder.

-The first episode premiered this Sunday and introduced another player in the unfolding saga – a private investigation firm was retained to help make the case for Adnan’s innocence.
+The first episode premiered this Sunday and introduced another player in the unfolding saga.
+A private investigation firm was retained to help make the case for Adnan’s innocence.
 Hiring a PI firm to assist in a criminal defense or appeal is a tried-and-true route for those facing wrongful convictions.
-All of us at Beau Dietl & Associates are very interested to see what they uncover after all the police, journalists, and amateur sleuths have worked on the case for years.
-We know firsthand how essential evidence is often missed in initial investigations.
+All of us at Beau Dietl & Associates are very interested to see what they uncover after all these years.
+We know firsthand that essential evidence is often missed in initial investigations.

 Private Investigators are uniquely capable of enhancing criminal investigations by:

 - Finding evidence that has been overlooked by police